jknapp25/web-dev-map/concepts.md

 * Average pay and variance
 * Standard Team set-up/groups
 * What does each team do?
+* How do developers fit in the larger team?
 * What does a developers life look like?
 * Most interesting developer office
 * Agile / Scrum